crypto-lake/analysis-sharing/README.md

 We would like to support data-driven research in the field of cryptocurrency trading and especially market-making.
 We encourage you to share your analyses and contribute to the existing ones in this repository by opening pull requests.
 For your effort, you get a review of your analysis ideas and code, which will help you get better at quantitative analysis and its implementation.

-Whoever contributes the best pull request into this repository, be it a new notebook or an improvement of an existing one will **win a 1 year free *Crypto Lake* date subscription** (worth $480) and therefore access to up to 2 years of history of around 60 trading pairs for both big cap crypto tokens and small tokens traded in the Hummingbot liquidity campaigns.
+Whoever contributes the best pull request into this repository, be it a new notebook or an improvement of an existing one will **win a 1 year free *Crypto Lake* data subscription** (worth $480) and therefore access to up to 2 years of history of around 60 trading pairs for both big cap crypto tokens and small tokens traded in the Hummingbot liquidity campaigns.
 You can qualify by having any pull request merged by the end of 2022.

 To clarify, the contributions don't have to be related to Hummingbot or its pure market-making strategy, they don't have to be profitable, but should be valuable by bringing insight into the market.
 You can even just contribute a slight modification of your existing research.
 We reserve the right to choose the best contribution or have a community vote.